utxostack/utxo-stack-doc/docs/app-chain.md

 ## Cross-chain Asset Transfer

-We use XUDT to represent assets, with the asset contract deployed on RGB++.
-All App chain asset cells refer to the same XUDT contract.
-Hence, an XUDT cell on RGB++ and all App chains is equivalent.
+[xUDT](https://github.com/nervosnetwork/rfcs/pull/428) is used to represent assets, with the asset contract deployed on a bound RGB++ compatible PoW chain.
+All App chain asset cells refer to the same xUDT contract.
+Hence, an xUDT cell on RGB++ compatible chains is equivalent.

 Cross-chain asset transfer involves transferring the cell and completing the XUDT asset transfer.